-Special Collections and Archives strives to cultivate students’ abilities to think critically and to contextualize, investigate and authenticate historical and cultural resources.
-Librarians and archivists work closely with teaching faculty to develop sessions that promote and encourage these outcomes.
-Special Collections and Archives also value engagement with the non-NAU public.
-We provide instruction and assignment assistance to regional educational institutions and have services for community members.
+Special Collections and Archives strives to cultivate students’ abilities to think critically and to contextualize, investigate and authenticate historical and cultural experience, using primary source materials.
+Librarians and archivists work closely with teaching faculty to develop instruction sessions and assignments that promote and encourage these outcomes.
+SCA is prepared to continue supporting you and your students.
+SCA can deliver instruction sessions during SCA’s normal hours of operation, in person or virtually.

 Instruction can come in many forms, including: